Water

 Fresh potable water is vital to our community, and it is never appropriate to waste this valuable natural resource.
 By encouraging appreciation of the value of our water and educating consumers on efficient water use and conservation practices, we help to ensure a sustainable water supply both now and in the future.

-City personnel strives to educate property residents to comply with the State of California regulations.
-Each inquiry is handled as soon as possible, and limited available resources may not allow the City to provide a direct or immediate response to your inquiry.
+City personnel strive to educate property residents to comply with the State of California regulations.
+Each inquiry is handled as soon as possible, and limited resources may not allow the City to provide a direct or immediate response.
 If you want to submit a comment or ask a question about watering regulations, schedules, property owner concerns, or other water-related topics, please Email the Water Division about where your inquiry can be reviewed for action.

 Outdoor Watering Schedules

-Outdoor watering schedules help conserve water during the ongoing drought conditions statewide and maintain safe drinking water service to all customers.
+Outdoor watering schedules help conserve water during the ongoing drought conditions statewide and ensure the continued provision of safe drinking water to all customers.
 There are two outdoor watering seasons: Summer and Winter.

 Click HERE to download a printable version of the summer schedule.